cfbrevamped/CFBR-Easy-Installer/README.md

 5) Finally, launch RPCS3 and drag the PKG file you just downloaded into the main RPCS3 window.
 It will take a few minutes to install.
 You will know it worked if the game icon changes to a CFBR logo and [looks like this](https://i.imgur.com/3DROoLk.png).
 After that, launch the game and enjoy the mods!

 ## PS3 (Disc Copy)
 ###### These instructions are for use with a disc copy of the game contents of NCAA Football 14 (game ID BLUS31159).
 If you already have HEN and multiMAN installed on your PS3, you can skip to step 2.
+If you have also copied your disc to your PS3's hard drive already while installing prior mods, you can skip all the way ahead to step 5.

 #### Prerequisites
 You will need a PS3 console (any model), a USB drive (8 GB or larger), some kind of computer (any Windows PC, Mac, or even Chromebook will work) and either a game disc or a copy of the game files.
 Everything here is only needed for first time setup, aside from the console itself of course.